sandyrezk/grocery/README.md

 ## 👩‍💻 Author

-Built with ❤️ as part of the Grocery Plus mobile app project.   
+Built with ❤️ as part of the Grocery Plus mobile app project.